-Here’s the lowdown on hard credit inquiries versus soft credit inquiries, and how these affect your credit score.
+Here’s the lowdown on hard credit inquiries versus soft credit inquiries, and how these may potentially affect your credit score.

 First off, let’s discuss the terminology attached to credit inquiries.
 Here are some of the most common opposing terms you’ll hear:

-- Hard credit inquiry vs. soft credit inquiry
+- Hard credit inquiry versus soft credit inquiry

-- Soft credit pull vs. hard credit pull
+- Soft credit pull versus hard credit pull

-- Soft credit check vs. hard credit check
+- Soft credit check versus hard credit check

-However, that’s not to say you’ll receive a notification when it happens.
-Therefore, just assume that a hard credit pull is going to happen every time you apply for new credit.
+You may not receive a notification when the hard check happens, unless you are actively following your credit report, but it’s safe to assume that a hard credit pull is going to happen when you apply for new credit or a loan.

 It’s important to note that a credit card offer based on a pre-approval does not mean you’re already approved.
 You still have to apply for the credit card, after which the lender will do a hard credit pull to decide what to do.
 Sometimes this results in a modified offer rather than a straight-up approval or denial.